clort81/blopotron/README.md

 Running ./blopotron with the `-t` flag spawns `sprite_bridge.py` as a subprocess and renders to stdout.
 Works over SSH, in tmux, eventually on a real BBS with suitable player-input handling.

-## Status

-Working.
-Single-player, endless waves, increasing difficulty.
-Text-mode rendering is functional but still being optimized for slow links.

-Sprite loading and rendering is delayed for after real-world playtesting using placeholder sprites.

 ## Novel Concept: "Sub-Character Animation"

 **Sub-Character animation with Meta-Sprites:**